Enhancing $CP$ Measurement of the Yukawa Interactions of Top-Quark at $e^{-}e^{+}$ Collider: Acknowledgements

 \section{Acknowledgements}

 K.M. thanks very much Prof. C.-P. Yuan for useful discussions.
-This study is supported by the National Natural Science Foundation of China under Grant No. 11705113, and Natural Science Basic Research Plan in Shaanxi Province of China under Grant No. 2018JQ1018.
+This study is supported by the National Natural Science Foundation of China under Grant No. 11705113, and Natural Science Basic Research Plan in Shaanxi Province of China under Grant No. 2018JQ1018, and the Scientific Research Program Funded by Shaanxi Provincial Education Department under Grant No. 18JK0153.